grimm-git/fortmicromite/README.md

 	Fire	    Button z	Key 'a'

-To change the orientation of the helicopter move the joystick in the desired direction and press fire button for 1-2 seconds.
-This way you an fly backwards or turn the helicopter.
+To change the orientation of the helicopter move the joystick in the desired direction and hold it for 1-2 seconds until the helicopter changed direction.

 To board people just land close to them.
 After landing they will start running towards the helicopter.